Pavitra122/Multi-Threaded-File-Downloader/README.md

 Note:
 Each task has its own URL and file name to support downloading from multiple URL's at the same time.
 This will be implemented in the near future.

-Credits to [github.com/sdushantha](https://github.com/sdushantha/qr-filetransfer) for sharing files using a QR code.
+Credits to [github.com/sdushantha](https://github.com/sdushantha/qr-filetransfer) for providing the libary to share files using a QR code.